 Acrophobia, or fear of heights, is an anxiety disorder.
 It affects about 2-5% of the population, women more than men.
-When suffering from Acrophobia, people might panic just by being up on a ladder, a high surface, or by thinking about heights.
+When suffering from Acrophobia, people might panic just by being up on a ladder, on a high surface, or by thinking about heights.
 People who have Acrophobia live their lives by avoiding situations in which they might get involved with anything high up or off the ground.

-However, this avoidance often chips away their quality of life.
-There are many cases were just looking over a bridge or looking down from a building floor can make your heart race, your palms sweaty, and lead you to a panicked state.
+However, this avoidance often chips away at their quality of life.
+There are many cases where just looking over a bridge or looking down from a building floor can make your heart race, your palms sweaty, and lead you to a panicked state.
 The stress caused is strong enough to affect the daily lives of an individual.